 Concerts are streamed twice weekly through the in-house TV channel, using performers who are familiar to our patients, and maintaining the entertainment schedule that has become routine to the community over the years.
 Technology also plays an important part in our programming.
 For example, we help patients and family members schedule video calls, and we offer patients iPods and iPads for music listening and viewing of musicals.

 We also provide joint virtual sing-alongs and encourage patients to participate in other video programming, such as art lectures, fitness programs, and regular religious/spiritual observances and celebrations.
+We often incorporate patients’ artwork into broadcasted programming and are consistently asking for their feedback to encourage their choices and to ensure satisfaction.

 Sick patients are quarantined in their rooms and placed on enhanced infection control precautions, following guidelines from Infection Control/CDC/DPH.
 Although we have full confidence we are following every best practice, we, along with every other health care organization, are fighting against a virus that is largely unknown.
 Our providers and nurses are working together 24/7 to identify symptoms, order testing, and then determine a plan to prevent further spread.